 The amount of lubricant discharged is determined by the resistance level of the lubricator, the number of lubricating points, and the length and size of oil pipes: the higher the resistance level, the lower the lubricant discharges; the lower the resistance level, the higher the oil discharges.
 Therefore, the lubricant discharge amount cannot be precise as required. |

-A pressure-relief type system is a volumetric type or a metered distributed type.
-When the operating pressure of the lubricator reaches the preset value, the distributors deliver a metered amount of lubricant to the lubricating points.
+the preset value, the distributors deliver a metered amount of lubricant to the

 |